MassBank/MassBank3/README.md

 A substitution of the text below the MassBank logo on the homepage is possible via editing _MB3_FRONTEND_HOMEPAGE_INTRO_TEXT_.

+#### Replacement of News and Funding Section on Hoempage

+Both _MB3_FRONTEND_HOMEPAGE_REPLACEMENT_SECTION_NAME_ and _MB3_FRONTEND_HOMEPAGE_REPLACEMENT_SECTION_TEXT_ need to be non-empty strings to replace the news and funding section on the homepage with a free text.
+As the names indicate, the first stands for the section name while the latter is the text to fill that section.

 ### Troubleshooting

 In case your system is different from linux/amd64 then a warning might appear after starting docker compose: